 Strategic Environmental Assessment (SEA) is the formal systematic evaluation of the likely significant environmental effects of implementing the Cavan Town and Environs Development Plan.
-This draft plan complies with Planning and Development (Strategic Environmental Assessment) Regulations 2004 (S.I.
+This draft plan complies with Planning and Development (Strategic Environmental Assessment)

+Regulations 2004 (S.I.
 No. 436 of 2004) as amended by: The European Communities (Environmental Assessment of Certain Plans and Programmes) (S.I.
 200 of 2011) and the Planning and Development (Strategic Environmental Assessment) Amendment Regulations 2011 (S.I.
 No.201 of 2011).
 Cavan Local Authorities will ensure full compliance with the requirements of Directive 2001/42/EC on the assessment of the effects of certain plans and programmes on the environment through ensuring that the findings of the Environmental Assessment report are fully integrated into the draft Plan.

 The draft Environmental Report was prepared in tandem with the preparation of the draft Cavan Town & Environs Development Plan (2014 - 2020).
-The Strategic Environmental Assessment was undertaken using a set of established Key Environmental Protection Objectives (EPO's)which are drawn-up based on International, European Union or National level strategies and documents which are relevant to the Cavan Town and Environs Development Plans.
+The Strategic Environmental Assessment was undertaken using a set of established Key Environmental Protection Objectives (EPO's) which are drawn-up based on International, European Union or National level strategies and documents which are relevant to the Cavan Town and Environs Development Plans.
 The Planning Authority has also drawn on public consultation for relevant Objectives.

 The Plan has a large number of Development Objectives and the effect of these Development Objectives and Policies on the environment has been measured and cross-checked against the Environmental Protection Objectives (EPO).
 This has been accomplished through the use of a matrix.
-It has identified policies that may result in significant environmental impact on the environment so alternatives may be considered or mitigation measures suggested and in some case, may have involved the removal of the policy entirely.
-The following are the Environmental Protection Objectives for the Draft Cavan Town and Environs Development Plans:
+The process identified policies that may result in significant environmental impact on the environment so alternatives may be considered or mitigation measures suggested and in some case, may have involved the removal of the policy entirely.
+The methodology in the preparation the Environmental report used the following steps: